mutms/moodle-tool_mutrain/README.md

-# Training frameworks plugin for Moodle™ LMS
+# Training points plugin for Moodle™ LMS

 ![Moodle Plugin CI](https://github.com/mutms/moodle-tool_mutrain/actions/workflows/moodle-ci.yml/badge.svg)

-Training frameworks plugin is designed to allow teachers to assign training values to courses and other entities via Training value custom fields.
+Training points plugin is designed to allow teachers to assign training values to courses and programs via Training value custom fields.

 Programs completion may be set up to depend on training points users obtain by completing courses and other activities.